Citi/pargraph/README.md

 <br />

-**Pargraph is a lightweight parallel graph computation library for Python**.
+**OpenGRIS Pargraph is a lightweight parallel graph computation library for Python**.

 Pargraph consists of two modules: a graph creation tool and an embedded graph scheduler.
 You can use either or both modules in your code.